One Game for the Price of Two

 - Strangely, the Japanese DVD releases of Suzy's Zoo: Daisuki!
 Witzy is hit by this- the first season is released across two volumes.
 The US release, however, combined both volumes into a single disc.

 - Sadly, this is a common problem with DVD releases of Western Animation TV series in the US.
-Many shows don't get season boxsets, often they're broken down into "volumes" instead, and often with the episodes released out of order sorted by theme instead.
-Sadly, this also means that certain episodes will never get released.
+Many shows don't get season boxsets, often they're broken down into "volumes" and with the episodes released out of order sorted by theme instead.
+This unfortunately also means that certain episodes will never get released.

 - Strangely enough, this happened to the first two books in The Wheel of Time series.
 About a decade after their initial release, Tor reprinted the first two books with two parts each.
 Giving us two books for the price of four.
 It's mitigated slightly by the first book getting a new prologue, and all four have illustrations not included in the originals, but considering that the reprints were meant specifically to market toward the young adult market...
 You can almost hear the cash register chiming.